aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 ax.legend()

 # And we save the whole figure to the specified
-# location in png format.
-Png format is a default
+# location in the default png format.
-# one, though.
-If you don't put .png suffix, it'll
+# If you don't put .png suffix, the plot will
 # still be saved as a png image.
-Keyword argument
+The keyword argument
 # dpi defines resolution of your image.
 It is lite-
-# rally 'dots per image' - 300 is good enough even for
+# rally 'dots per image' - 300 is good enough for
-# the scientific paper, noo need to go to the extremes.
+# a scientific paper, no need to go to extremes.
 #
 # Btw, as you've saved your figure once, it is a good
 # idea to comment the line, so that, you don't save